trendscenter/coinstac/TECHNICAL.md

 * **Uses:** [coinstac-client-core](#coinstac-client-core)
 * **Used by:**

 This is the Electron-based application that runs on OS X, Windows and Linux.
-It consumes coinstac-client-core and coinstac-common.
+It uses coinstac-client-core and coinstac-common.

 ### [nodeapi](https://github.com/MRN-Code/nodeapi)